Nillufar/Blender-basics/README.md

   - If you installed Blender on Linux, open a terminal, navigate to the Blender directory, and run the blender command.

 Step 4
   - Congratulations!
-You've successfully installed Blender.
-Take some time to explore the interface and start creating amazing 3D art and animations.
+You've successfully installed Blender, take some time to explore the interface and start creating amazing 3D art and animations.